Engleonardorm7/Movies_CRUD_FastAPI/README.md

 ## Movies API

-This project is a REST API made with FastAPI for learning purposes.
+This project is a REST API made with FastAPI.

 ### Features
 Features included:
-- Data modeling with pydantic.

 - Data validation.
-- CRUD of users.
-- CRUD of Tweets.
+- CRUD of Movies
 - Data persistance with JSON files (JSON files as database)